Looking for more imagination from players who hit the same old serves with the same old rackets?

 "It's like a spike in volleyball," he said.
 "Works for me a lot of the time.
 But not today."

 Indeed, Marrero is no stranger to the two-headed monster of Battistone and his racket.
-They've played before, and in the 7-6 (3), 6-3 win Friday, Marrero said he wasn't fazed by all the nonconforming action moving toward him.
+In the 7-6 (3), 6-3 win Friday, he wasn't fazed by all the nonconforming action coming at him from the other side of the net.

 "Lots of strange angles," Marrero said.
 "You just really have to make sure you stay very focused when his shots are coming at you."